The Bankrate promise

 Various lenders have different requirements, rates, terms and fees.
 Research lenders and compare rates before applying to one in particular.
 The lender that will work best for you depends on your specific financial situation and needs.
 Prequalifying with a few lenders is a good idea to see exactly what you will be eligible for before applying.
 You can get a personal loan from online lenders, banks and credit unions.
 Each option caters to people with different incomes, credit scores and personal life schedules.

 Try prequalifying with a few lenders.
-Although preapproval is not guaranteed approval, getting a pre-approval means that you met the initial requirements.
+Although prequalifying is not guaranteed approval, getting a prequalified offer means that you met the initial requirements.
 Many lenders allow you to prequalify without impacting your credit score or making a commitment.
-However, pre-approval could be denied if something changes, such as your income or credit score.
+However, your application could be denied if something changes, such as your income or credit score.

 When you are ready to reapply, ensure that your documentation is up to date to reflect all the hard work and changes you made.
 If you are still unsure if you will qualify, try finding a cosigner.
 This option is not just for people who don’t meet requirements- it can also give people an extra boost in getting a lower rate.
 However, a cosigner is responsible for paying for any missed payments.